trendmicro/conformity-migration-tool/README.md

     ```
     conformity-migration configure
     ```
+    **Note:** Once you finish the tool configuration once, a file called **user-config.yml** with the settings you configured will be generated in the same folder, in case you need to re-run the tool.

 7) If you have AWS accounts, you have the option to use this CLI for updating your `ExternalId`:
    ```